Universal Studios Florida One Day Itinerary

 About This One Day Plan

 Not all guests are going to spend a full day at Universal Studios Florida.
-We advise spending a full day at both of Universal Orlando’s parks, though, and so this one-day plan is built with that in mind.
+We advise spending a full day at each of Universal Orlando’s parks, though, and so this one-day plan is built with that in mind.
 We also have a one day itinerary for Universal’s Islands Adventure.
 The most common reason to split your day between the two parks is to focus on Wizarding World, and we’ve got a one day plan for that if Harry Potter is what you’re here for.

 This post covers fourteen (14) attractions at Universal Studios Florida (if you filter the Universal app to rides in this park, you’ll see the list of 14).
 This post does not go in-depth discussing the different rides.
 For more information, we have a Guide to the rides of Universal Studios Florida.
-Also, your day may be greatly helped if you have Universal Express Pass.
+If you’re traveling with younger kids, consider also consulting our Universal Orlando Height Requirements post to see what they’ll be able to ride.

 This post is largely based off a day when crowds were at level 8 out of 10 by Touring Plans measurements.
 The afternoon has been tweaked significantly to emphasize the importance of flexibility, priorities, and “building” your own day.
 It’s important to remember that things like weather or unexpected ride closures can throw a wrench into your day.